MatthewCharlton/minder/README.md

 ### A JavaScript module to fail builds if an NPM or Yarn audit fails

-_auditor-ci_ is a wrapper for npm audit and yarn audit.<br>
+_minder_ is a wrapper for npm audit and yarn audit.<br>
-You can configure _auditor-ci_ to call either npm or yarn audit and set it to fail CI builds if the audit finds packages with security issues matching your specified severity level. <br>
+You can configure _minder_ to call either npm or yarn audit and set it to fail CI builds if the audit finds packages with security issues matching your specified severity level. <br>
 You can also output the results to an HTML report.

-**Usage**: auditor-ci
+**Usage**: minder

-You can create a config file called "auditor-ci.config.json" to commit with your project. <br>
+You can create a config file called "minder.config.json" to commit with your project. <br>
 Example: <br>

 ```javascript